-Learning how to control expenses made it possible to do things that interested me.
-My next job doesn’t have to be higher paying or equal to what I’m currently making.
+Learning how to control expenses makes it possible to do things that interest me, so my next job doesn’t have to be higher-paying or equal to what I’m currently making.

 Spend on High Quality

 I still buy things like everyone else, but I prefer quality over quantity.
-I’d buy three $80 pairs of jeans that I wear all the time instead of 12 mediocre pairs that hang in the closet.
+I’d take three $80 pairs of jeans that make me look my best, over 12 mediocre pairs that never leave the closet.